Kiyoshi Kuromiya: Impact litigation

 In the late 1990s, Kuromiya was a part of several successful impact litigation cases.
 Kiyoshi went to the Supreme Court in 1997 in order to expand freedom of speech rights to protections of the circulation of sexually explicit information about AIDS on the Internet, which led to the court's striking down part of the Communications Decency Act.
 In 1999 Kuromiya was also involved in the class-action suit, Kuromiya vs. The United States of America, in which he presented his case for the legalization of marijuana for medical use for people with AIDS.
 Kuromiya also ran a marijuana buyer's club as a medical marijuana activist and served a few dozen clients with AIDS in the Philadelphia-area with free marijuana.

 Personal life and death

 In 1983, Kuromiya visited with his mother at the Heart Mountain Relocation Camp for Japanese Americans, where he was born, which he recalls as being a formative experience for him as an activist.
-He survived a battle with lung cancer in the mid-1970s.
+He survived lung cancer in the mid-1970s.
 Soon after he became close friends with techno-futurist Buckminster Fuller, with whom he toured the country for about five years.
 Kuromiya collaborated on Fuller's last six books and published Fuller's last book posthumously in 1992.
 Most prominently Kuromiya assisted the scientist with Critical Path, an influential 1981 book about technology's potential to improve the world.
 Kuromiya was also a nationally ranked Scrabble player.

 Kuromiya died of complications from cancer on May 10, 2000, a day after his 57th birthday, though his death was initially reported as due to complications from AIDS.